Charlie Colin: The Side Deal

 The Side Deal is an American band from Newport Beach, California.
-The band was formed in 2017 Colin, Stan Frazier of Sugar Ray and brothers Joel and Scott Owen of The PawnShop Kings.
-Side Deal performed live with other notable artists such as Jeff "Skunk" Baxter of The Doobie Brothers, Steely Dan and Alice Cooper.
+The band was formed in 2017 by Colin, Stan Frazier of Sugar Ray, and brothers Joel and Scott Owen of The PawnShop Kings.
+The Side Deal performed live with other notable artists such as Jeff "Skunk" Baxter of The Doobie Brothers, Steely Dan, and Alice Cooper.

-In 2019, Collin appeared on guitar/bass and vocals while recording Featherborn for musician and vocalist Danny Beissel at the iconic Blackbird Studio in Nashville with veteran engineer John McBride.
+In 2019, Colin appeared on guitar/bass and vocals while recording Featherborn for musician and vocalist Danny Beissel at the iconic Blackbird Studio in Nashville with veteran engineer John McBride.

-Colin has been a longstanding curator, art collector, homeless-artist advocate, and philanthropist.
+Colin was a longstanding curator, art collector, homeless-artist advocate, and philanthropist.

+Later life and death

+Colin later moved to Brussels, Belgium to teach a music master class at a conservatory.
+At the time of his death, he also was serving as musical director for the Newport Beach Film Festival, per his social media profiles.

+Colin was found dead in a friend's home in Brussels on May 17, 2024, having fallen in a shower.
+He was house-sitting for the friend at the time of his death.